 The report (pdf format) concludes: “These proposals belong to the realm of pseudo-science, not science.”
 “The proposal is utter nonsense,” says Karsten Danzmann from the Max Planck Institute for Gravitational Physics in Hanover, Germany, and member of the GEO600 project to detect gravitational waves.
 “I’m a bit surprised the agency bothered to commission an investigation – it would probably have been enough to just ask an in-house science advisor,” he says.
 David Shoemaker, from MIT in Cambridge, Massachusetts, a member of the LIGO project to detect gravitational waves, agrees that a quick phone call to a physicist may have been sufficient.
 But he quips that given the US defence establishment’s history of funding bad science, over-long reports that rubbish such ideas at an early stage may not be a bad thing.
 “The Department of Defense always have a few projects on the go that disobey the rules of thermodynamics, so I wish they would commission this kind of in-depth study in more cases.” – New Scientist

-A few years back may research grants were handed out to analyze hydrogen as an energy source, even though it is not a source, but a battery, and it is widely known in the medical research community that much of the cancer research dollars are redirected to other things, as cancer research is one of the easiest areas of research to obtain funding.
+A few years back, many research grants were handed out to analyze hydrogen as an energy source, even though it is not a source but a battery.
+It is widely known in the medical research community that much of the cancer research dollars are redirected to other things, as cancer research is one of the easiest areas of research to obtain funding.

-The first AI bubble was caused by exaggerated claims, where AI researchers received for funding to try to accomplish progress towards generalized intelligence, that they were both unable to meet by 1973, but have been unable to meet even in 2020.
+Exaggerated claims caused the first AI bubble.
+AI researchers received funding to try to progress towards generalized intelligence that they were both unable to meet by 1973 but have been unable to meet even in 2020.
 This is how exaggerated the claims of AI were during the run-up to the first AI winter.